Anaesthesia for C-Section Delivery – Types and Side Effects

 Recovery After Anaesthesia

 In case of local anaesthesia (spinal or epidural), the effect of anaesthesia will wear off in a few hours.
-Your legs may feel weak and you may also have some tingling sensation in them.
+Your legs may feel weak, and you may also have some tingling sensations in them.
 You will be given painkillers to provide relief from the surgical pain.
 However, if you are given general anaesthesia, you may feel all sleepy and groggy after the effects of anaesthesia subside.
-You may experience nausea or irritation in your throat because of the oxygen pipe that had been inserted down your throat.
+You may experience nausea or irritation in your throat because of the oxygen pipe that has been inserted down your throat.
 Until you are fully awake, you will be monitored regularly.

 When to See a Doctor